![]() |

 This event was covered by KIRO 7 TV news and was previewed by the Olympian.
 The participants all carried their experiences with them to share the value of this response word of mouth.

+Perhaps the greatest impact was on the neighborhood children who saw both the ugliness of the graffiti as well as the beauty of an affirming community response.
 While the criminal justice system will deal with the juvenile(s) who committed this graffiti, it is up to the community to help repair the social fabric that is torn when hate speech or other hate activity occurs.
 Graffiti can be erased, the fear that it causes takes more time to heal.
 Our presence and our compassion are essential to rebuilding faith that our community honors and celebrates diversity.
+This rapid response once again shows the value of people coming together to support Unity in the Community as the best way to confront hate.Many folks came together quickly, worked seamlessly and mobilized a remarkable show of support for the neighborhood.
+Great job everyone!

 PS – As always, there is more to say and do.
 We will host a meeting on May 30th to firm up our rapid response protocol.
 Alice Curtis, Lynn Grotsky, Kathy Baros Friedt and Barb Gross will work up proposal to create an even more effective means of rapid response that engages the broadest segments of our community.